cloudflare/loom/README.md

 Stops recording and performs any processing and cross references needed to actually generate a report.

-Called without any arguments, returns two Lua arrays, one with the processed trace information and a second one with all the functions involved in those traces execution.
+Called without any arguments, returns two Lua tables, one with the processed trace information and a second one with all the functions involved in those traces execution.

 The second form is equivalent to